 In the 1950s the company growth included three master apprentices: Stan Kangas, Bob Foulk and Gary Wincott.
 Their talents helped establish the firm as a force in the engineering and surveying field with work at Stanford University.
 In 1970 the firm became Brian Kangas Foulk.

-During the 1980s Brian Kangas Foulk began expanding with our Walnut Creek and San Jose Offices.
-Upon Stan’s retirement as President, the firm’s leadership transferred to David LaVelle, our current President and CEO, and became BKF.
-Today, our over 500-person firm in 15 California offices is led by 13 principals focused on a diversity of markets.
+During the 1980s, Brian Kangas Foulk began expanding with the addition of our Walnut Creek and San Jose offices.
+In 1996, upon Stan’s retirement, the firm’s leadership was transferred to David LaVelle, who remained in the President and CEO role for the next 23 years.
+Today, our over 500-person firm in 15 California offices is led by 12 principals focused on a diversity of markets.
 In 2020, Greg Hurd became the fifth President/CEO in our 100+ year history, overseeing the vision and future development of our firm.
 The beginning of 2020 introduced two new firm offices/regions; San Diego and San Luis Obispo, and long-time employee Greg Hurd was promoted to President/CEO.

 OUR 100 YEAR STORY